-- Issues arising from the decision to suspend the member of staff - The duration of the suspension - · Whether or not the suspension was justified - The use of suspension when the individual is subsequently reinstated.
-We will consider how future investigations of a similar nature could be carried out without suspending the individual

-For all other cases, the case manager will consider the facts and determine whether any improvements can be made.
+- Issues arising from the decision to suspend the member of staff - The duration of the suspension - Whether or not the suspension was justified • The use of suspension when the individual is subsequently reinstated.
+We will consider how future investigations of a similar nature could be carried out without suspending the individual For all other cases, the case manager will consider the facts and determine whether any improvements can be made.
+Non-recent allegations Abuse can be reported, no matter how long ago it happened.

-Non-recent allegations

-Abuse can be reported, no matter how long ago it happened.

 We will report any non-recent allegations made by a child to the LADO in line with our local authority's procedures for dealing with non-recent allegations.

-Where an adult makes an allegation to the school that they were abused as a child, we will advise the individual to report the allegation to the police.

-Section 2: concerns that do not meet the harm threshold

-The section is based on 'Section 2: Concerns that do not meet the harm threshold' in part 4 of Keeping Children Safe in Education.

-This section applies to all concerns (including allegations) about members of staff, including supply teachers, volunteers and contractors, which do not meet the harm threshold set out in section 1 above.
+Where an adult makes an allegation to the academy that they were abused as a child, we will advise the individual to report the allegation to the police.
+Section 2: concerns that do not meet the harm threshold This section applies to all concerns (including allegations) about members of staff, including supply teachers, volunteers and contractors, which do not meet the harm threshold set out in section 1 above.
 Concerns may arise through, for example:

-- > Suspicion

-- Complaint

-- > Disclosure made by a child, parent or other adult within or outside the school

-- > Pre-employment vetting checks

-We recognise the importance of responding to and dealing with any concerns in a timely manner to safeguard the welfare of children.

-Definition of low-level concerns

-The term 'low-level' concern is any concern - no matter how small - that an adult working in or on behalf of the school may have acted in a way that:

-- > Is inconsistent with the staff code of conduct, including inappropriate conduct outside of work, and - > Does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the designated officer at the local authority

-Examples of such behaviour could include, but are not limited to:
+- Suspicion - Complaint - Safeguarding concern or allegation from another member of staff - Disclosure made by a child, parent or other adult within or outside the academy - Pre-employment vetting checks We recognise the importance of responding to and dealing with any concerns in a timely manner to safeguard the welfare of children.
+Definition of low-level concerns The term 'low-level' concern is any concern - no matter how small - that an adult working in or on behalf of the academy may have acted in a way that: .
+Is inconsistent with the staff code of conduct, including inappropriate conduct outside of work, and • Does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the designated officer at the local authority Examples of such behaviour could include, but are not limited to:

-- > Being overly friendly with children - > Having favourites - > Taking photographs of children on their mobile phone - > Engaging with a child on a one-to-one basis in a secluded area or behind a closed door - > Using inappropriate sexualised, intimidating or offensive language
+- Being overly friendly with children

+- Having favourites

+- Taking photographs of children on their mobile phone

+- Engaging with a child on a one-to-one basis in a secluded area or behind a closed door

+- Humiliating students

 Sharing low-level concerns

-We recognise the importance of creating a culture of openness, trust and transparency to encourage all staff to share low-level concerns so that they can be addressed appropriately.
+We recognise the importance of creating a culture of openness, trust and transparency to encourage all staff to confidentially share low-level concerns so that they can be addressed appropriately.

 We will create this culture by: